freon4dsl/Freon-documentation/src/routes/020_Getting_Started/010_Installation.md

 ## Start with the Template project

-Another way to start working with ProjectIt is to clone our template project from github.
+Another way to start working with Freon is to clone our template project from github.
 The template project provides a shell for the generated editor that enables the user to work with multiple models and [model units](/010_Intro/030_Models_and_Model_Units).
 In the following the root of the project will be indicated with '~'.